dorianim/landingpage/README.md

 # landingpage
 A landingpage for users with some links and options to change teir ldap password and email.
+This can be used at organizations where many different services are used (Rocket.Chat, Nextcloud, ...) to provide users with a nice looking overview.

 # Usage
 - Put the index.php and config.php.example into a webroot and rename config.php.example to config.php.